Fiserv/universal-commerce/recipes/customerRegistration.md

     }
 }
 ```

-The minimal request can be any single entity that requires updating, any of the objects or entities in the parameters will work here.
+This  request can update any entity that requires updating.
+Any of the objects or entities in the parameters (above) will work here.

 ### Sample Response (204 – No Content)

 The request succeeded but there's really nothing to show.

-### Sample Response (400)
+### Sample Response (400 – Bad Request)
 ```json
 {
     "code": "279904",